 By nature, as both life and contemplative development are unpredictable, the process towards integration of these dimensions necessarily involves continuous adjustments, choices, and reorientations.
 It brings rewards, but also exacts a cost.
 For all of us who feel drawn or compelled to this type of existential project, the path is strewn with challenges.

 We are planning the next MLE Retreat for November 18-21, 2021, in Switzerland.

 More information about the application process and details of the program will follow.

 The MLE Retreat offers an opportunity to systematically explore our individual trajectories, motivations, challenges and opportunities using contemplative practice and other tools for self-exploration and self-development.
 Which choices and circumstances have brought us to where we are?
 What is it we are striving for and why?
 How might we move forward towards this goal?
 What might be the cost, and are we willing to pay it?

 Emphasizing individual and group work and employing an intensive contemplative and dialogic approach, the retreat is facilitated by experienced scholar-practitioners.
 As exploration of contemplative practice and its role in our present lives will be a key element for the retreat, younger and/or early career scholars and professionals who have an established, regular meditation practice are encouraged to apply.

-Please note: Attendees of the MLE Retreat are eligible to apply for the European Varela Awards (EVA) of contemplative studies.
+Please note: Attendees of the CSS/MLE Retreat 2019 are eligible to apply for the European Varela Awards (EVA) of contemplative studies.